jansm04/dijkstra-visualizer/README.md

 If you're interested in how the code for the canvas works I have added documentation for all the related functions to make it easy to understand.

-Check it out here: https://www.davbyjan.com
+Check the app out here: https://www.davbyjan.com